TanishaSuthar/Whisper-speech-to-text-web-app/README.md

-# Whisper-speech-to-text-web-app
+🎙️ Whisper Speech-to-Text App
-This is a simple speech-to-text web application using [OpenAI Whisper](https://github.com/openai/whisper) and [Gradio](https://www.gradio.app/).
-It allows you to upload or record audio directly from your browser and transcribes the speech into text.
+This project is a simple and powerful speech-to-text web application powered by OpenAI's Whisper model and built using Gradio.
+It allows users to either record speech via a microphone or upload an audio file, transcribe the audio, and receive the recognized text output.

----
+🧠 Features
+🎤 Record audio via microphone or upload audio files.
+📄 Get accurate transcriptions using the Whisper model.
+🌐 User-friendly Gradio web interface.
+⚡ Real-time processing with live transcription.

-## 📦 Features
+📦 Installation

-- ✅ Speech recognition using Whisper (`base` model)
-- ✅ Upload `.wav`, `.mp3`, etc. or record audio from microphone
-- ✅ Clean, interactive web interface using Gradio
-- ✅ Real-time transcription

----
+1. Clone the Repository
+git clone
+cd whisper-speech-to-text

-# Install dependencies
+2. Install Dependencies
-pip install openai-whisper gradio
+pip install -r requirements.txt or manually: pip install openai-whisper gradio soundfile numpy

-# Launching Interface
-* Running on local URL:  http://127.0.0.1:7861

----

-# Requirements
+3. FFmpeg Installation Guide
+Whisper relies on ffmpeg for audio processing.
+Follow the steps below to install it:
+Download the latest static build from: https://www.gyan.dev/ffmpeg/builds/ Extract to a folder (e.g., C:\ffmpeg).
+Add C:\ffmpeg\bin (bin folder's location that installed with ffmeg folder) to your system’s PATH environment variable.
+Confirm installation:
+ffmpeg -version
+ffprobe -version
+-whisper-speech-to-text/
+│
 ├── app.py                # Main application file

-├── README.md         # Project description|

-├── requirements.txt  # Requirements
+├── requirements.txt      # Python dependencies
+└── README.md             # Project documentation